wh629/deep_learning_project/README.md

 # Execute Training

-1. In repository, execute training with command
+1. In repository, execute training with preloaded hyperparameters using command

    ``sbatch train.sbatch``